-The Company accounts for goodwill at acquisition-date fair value and other intangible assets at acquisition-date fair value less accumulated amortization.
-See Note 2 for a summary of the Company's policies relating to goodwill and intangible assets, as well as a discussion of the goodwill impairment charges recorded for the year ended December 31, 2022.
+The Company accounts for goodwill at acquisition-date fair value, net of impairments recognized and other intangible assets at acquisition-date fair value less accumulated amortization.
+See Note 2 for a summary of the Company's policies relating to goodwill and intangible assets, as well as a discussion of the goodwill impairment charges recorded for the years ended December 31, 2023 and December 31, 2022.